-The Committee noted the audit opinion of the Auditor-General regarding the annual financial statements of the Entity for the 2022/23 financial year, having obtained an unqualified audit opinion with findings on predetermined objectives and internal control deficiencies.
-This audit opinion remains unchanged from the 2021/22 financial year.
+The Committee noted the audit opinion of the Auditor-General regarding the annual financial statements of the Entity for the 2022/23 financial year, having obtained an unqualified audit opinion with no findings.
+This audit opinion is an improvement from the audit opinion of the 2021/22 financial year.

-The Auditor-General of South Africa raised findings with the Entity which relates to predetermined objectives and deficiencies in its internal controls.
+The Auditor-General of South Africa raised no findings with the Entity.

 As disclosed on page 60 of the Entity's Annual Report, Casidra SOC Ltd. spent R239,459 million during the financial year under review, while collecting a total revenue of R239,200 million.
-For the 2021/22 financial year, the Entity spent R222,667 million of an collected revenue of R216,491 million.
+For the 2021/22 financial year, the Entity spent R222,667 million of a collected revenue of R216,491 million.